-Although maternal deaths have declined by nearly 40% worldwide over the past two decades1, maternal mortality continues to be a significant public health challenge.
-A large proportion of maternal deaths are preventable, especially in countries with limited resources.
-In low- and lower-middle income countries, almost 60% of preventable deaths are the result of poor quality care.2 Quality of maternal health care services is poor in many of the 81 countries that account for 95% of all maternal deaths and 90% of all child deaths worldwide.3 of preventable deaths are the result of poor quality care
+Although maternal deaths have declined by nearly 40% worldwide over the past two decades,1 maternal mortality continues to be a significant public health challenge.
+A large proportion of maternal deaths are preventable, even in countries with limited resources.
+In low- and lower-middle income countries, almost 60% of preventable deaths are the result of poor quality care.2 Quality of maternal health care services is poor in many of the 81 countries that account for 95% of all maternal deaths and 90% of all child deaths worldwide.3

-High quality maternal health care sets the foundation for women, children, families, communities and societies to thrive for generations to come. ^{4,5} Quality care underpins efforts to build resilient health systems that can manage health emergencies while delivering primary care - saving more lives and advancing equity.
+High quality maternal health care sets the foundation for women, children, families, communities and societies to thrive for generations to come.
+Quality care underpins efforts to build resilient health systems that can manage health emergencies while delivering primary care-saving more lives and advancing equity.

-A woman's perception of the care she receives is an integral part of her clinical experience and, therefore, an important consideration in improving the quality of maternity care.
+A woman's perception of the care she receives is an integral part of her clinical experience and therefore, an important consideration in improving the quality of maternity care.
 Formal channels to solicit and integrate women's perspectives and preferences will fortify and sustain efforts to improve quality throughout the continuum of maternity care, at every level of the health system and for all women everywhere.